vincent6786/Notion_metar_advanced18/readme.md

 ✈️ METAR Go
 A lightweight, pilot-focused Electronic Flight Bag (EFB) web application.

-METAR PLUS Pro is a single-file web tool designed for student pilots and aviation enthusiasts.
+METAR Go is a single-file web tool designed for student pilots and aviation enthusiasts.
 It provides instant access to real-time aviation weather, runway analysis, and flight planning tools in a "Cockpit Night Mode" friendly interface.

 🌟 Key Features
 Real-Time Weather: Decodes and displays raw METAR & TAF data from AVWX.